 Mental health sessions are available for survivors of Domestic Violence, specifically emotional, physical, financial, or sexual abuse by a partner and children who have witnessed Domestic Violence in the home.
 Other services include: parent and child interventions in family therapy, parenting skills training, help to develop a social network and referrals for emergency shelter, legal help, and other specialized services.

-This program is funded in part with federal grant funds from the U.S. Department of Justice, Office for Victims of Crime, Victims of Crime Act Victim Assistance Grant Funds, and state grant funds from the State of Connecticut Judicial Branch, Office of Victim Services.
+This program is funded in part by a grant from the Office for Victims of Crime and the Connecticut Judicial Branch Office of Victim Services.

 To inquire about services, call Intake at 203-368-5598 or attend a Walk-in session through the Behavioral Health Department.